Lily Tomlin: 1975–1989: Film stardom and acclaim

 Tomlin bounced back with the critical and financial hit All of Me (1984), opposite Steve Martin, in which she played a sickly heiress whose spirit became trapped in Martin's body.
 In 1985, Tomlin starred in another one-woman Broadway show The Search for Signs of Intelligent Life in the Universe, written by her long-time life partner, writer/producer Jane Wagner.
 The show won her a Tony Award and was made into a feature film in 1991.
 Tomlin revived the show for a run on Broadway in 2000 which then toured the country through mid-2002.
-In 1989, she won the Sarah Siddons Award for her work in Chicago theatre.
+In 1989, she won the Sarah Siddons Award for her work in Chicago theater.
 Tomlin premiered her one-woman show Not Playing with a Full Deck at the MGM Grand in Las Vegas in November 2009.
 It was her first appearance in that city, though she did tape an Emmy-winning TV special, a spoof of Las Vegas called Lily: Sold Out which premiered on CBS in January 1981.
 Tomlin and Bette Midler played two pairs of identical twins who were switched at birth in the 1988 comedy Big Business.